 It could be that this happens first in our private lives, and then only later emerges as company communication.
 Here, we can make use of Voice over IP (VoIP) and web sharing, we use collaboration services, messengers, etc. We also use enterprise content management and back-end services to exchange information, to bring them into a context, to make them available for groups who are working together – and the list goes on.
 So, we have a range of activities which can be seen through the lens of digital transformation – simply by introducing new services and optimizing processes.
 And such transformation can pave the way for disruption.
-The technology WebRTC (which stands for Web-Based Real-Time Communication), for example, is predicted to have 500 million business users by 2019.
-This would mean a revolution in communication, overturning the way we interact with colleagues, and the devices we use to do this.
+The technology WebRTC (which stands for Web-Based Real-Time Communication), for example, is predicted to have 500 million business users by 2019, a forecast expanded upon in the EuroCloud Deutschland_eco study, WebRTC in Germany: Facts and Trends.
+This would herald a revolution in communication, overturning the way we interact with colleagues, and the devices we use to do this.

 But it’s not only about communication with colleagues and partners – the way we communicate with customers is also evolving.
 Email is a case in point for digital evolution.
 Far from being on its deathbed, as Marcel Becker from Oath tells us, “The future of email is tools which use email as a data storage, but the actual experience doesn’t look like email anymore”.
 Christian Hanke from Edenspiekermann explains that the power of email resides in its capacity for personalization of communication, and offers a first step into a relationship and a foundation for further brand experiences.
 Outside of the email ecosystem, Lucie Poisson from 1&1 also explores how digital transformation “has allowed interaction with the audience to be successfully customized and has built a meaningful bridge between offline and online communications”.
 And when that customer communication is successful enough to go viral, then it’s important to have a scalable web presence to cope with the sudden rise in visitors, Markus Krenn from arvato Systems explains.